 Usually, raids will start a timer of some sort in order to make sure everyone starts hitting the boss around the same time.
 Members of the raid have the option to precast on a boss, by starting a cast and then having that cast finish after the timer hits 0.
 Different classes will have different ways to begin the pull, but so long as you don’t pull early and get someone killed, you’ll be fine.
 It’s possible that someone has already taken note of the “perfect” opener and rotation of spells and wrote down exactly what you should do.

-For example, Warlocks have an amazing website resource called Lock One Stop Shop that lists openers and rotations, including dependencies based on talent choices.
 Let’s take a look back in time at the Destruction Warlock opener one would have used historically for Taloc, which is a single-target fight (openers may change for multi-target fights), during patch 8.1.

 - Pre-pot and cast an Incinerate when there’s 3 seconds left on the pull-timer